Choose Language

 • Varone, Frédéric and Luzia Helfer (2021).
 'Understanding MPs' perceptions of party voter preferences in Western democracies', West European Politics -- LINK (free access).

 • Helfer, Luzia, Flurina Wäspi and Frédéric Varone.
 'Does direct democracy enhance politicians' perceptions of constituency opinion?
-Evidence from Switzerland', accepted for publication at the Swiss Political Science Review.-- LINK (free access).
+Evidence from Switzerland', Swiss Political Science Review.-- LINK (free access).

 • Walgrave, Stefaan et al. (2022).
 'Inaccurate Politicians.
 Elected Representatives' Estimations of Public Opinion in Four Countries' Journal of Politics.-- LINK (free access)